snooppr/snoop/README.en.md

 # Or, for example, Cyrillic is supported:
 $ python3 snoop.py олеся #Running from source
 # To search for a name containing a space:
-$ snoop "ivan ivanov" #Running from release
+$ snoop "bob dylan" #Running from release
-$ snoop ivan_ivanov #Running from release
+$ snoop dob_dylan #Running from release
-$ snoop ivan-ivanov #Running from release
+$ snoop bob-dylan #Running from release

 # Running on Windows OS:
 $ python snoop.py username1 #Running from source